Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/05-Prime-Factor-FFT/README.md

 ### TRANSPOSE2 Kernel

 This PL kernel implements in PL the matrix transpose operation required to feed the proper 16-point input samples to the DFT-16 on the third dimension of the 3D cube.
 The design uses HLS @ 312.5 MHz (SSR=8).
 The 9-pt transforms arrive on alternate streams.
 Samples are written into a ping/pong buffer.
 Samples are read back in a transposed (stride-63) order.
-The kernel produces 4 samples alternately on two output streams.
+The kernel produces four samples alternately on two output streams.
 The design has a latency of 1008/8+1 cycles.

 ### FFT-16 Kernel